 The Global Shield Solutions Approach: Proactive and Environmentally Friendly

 While HAIs are among the most common adverse events in healthcare today, new technologies can be utilized to help mitigate them.
 Although there is no single solution to preventing them, through a combination of strategies it is possible to greatly decrease their frequency.
-By enabling more frequent disinfecting with our DisinfectZ unit and through the commercial application of SD Pro long-lasting surface coating technology, Global Shield Solutions can help Healthcare Facilities effectively control bacteria, fungi, algae and mold on a wide variety of treated articles and substrates throughout the healthcare environment.
+By enabling more frequent disinfecting with our Electrolyzed Water, E Water, unit and through the commercial application of SD Pro long-lasting surface coating technology, Global Shield Solutions can help Healthcare Facilities effectively control damaging bacteria, fungi, algae and mold on a wide variety of surfaces throughout the healthcare environment.

 Much of the time medical professionals are relegated to treating patients who have contracted infections after the fact.
 And while there are preventative measures prescribed by the CDC and infectious disease specialists, those are predicated on individuals following rigid protocols.
 Frequent and thorough hand sanitizing, sanitization of surroundings and disinfection of equipment between uses are all important methods of controlling the spread of infection.
 However, at best they are only as effective as the individuals tasked with performing them.